apache/skywalking-banyandb/docs/operation/observability.md

 --logging-modules=storage --logging-levels=debug
 ```

+### Slow Query Logging

+BanyanDB supports slow query logging.
+The `slow-query` flag is used to set the slow query threshold.
+If a query takes longer than the threshold, it will be logged as a slow query.
+The default value is `0`, which means no slow query logging.
+This flag is only used for the data and standalone servers.

+The `dst-slow-query` flag is used to set the distributed slow query threshold.
+This flag is only used for the liaison server.
+The default value is `0`, which means no distributed slow query logging.

+When query tracing is enabled, the slow query log won't be generated.

 ## Metrics

 BanyanDB has built-in support for metrics collection.
 Currently, there are two supported metrics provider: `prometheus` and `native`.
 These can be enabled through `observability-modes` flag, allowing you to activate one or both of them.